donamath/PyLearn/Contributer.md

 While you learn the new concepts of Python programming language, contribute the concepts along with examples and code(or algorithm)

--Fork this repository.
+- Fork this repository.

--Check the list of concepts that are present in the folder 'problems'.
+- You can add coding problems with solutions in the folder 'Random Problems'.

--You can add the features of various python libraries in the folder named 'Libraries'.
+- You can add the features of various python libraries in the folder named 'Libraries'.

+- Check the list of concepts that are present in the folder 'Concept oriented problems'.

--Find out a concept that is not present in the folder and create a new file.
+- Find out a concept that is not present in the folder and create a new file.
 Example: list_comprehension.

--Commit the changes.
+- Commit the changes.
 Give the message as 'Add name_of_file'.
 For Example: 'Add list_comprehension'

--Submit the PR!
+- Submit the PR!